fenprace/Bloggist/README.md

-# Bloggist
+# PosTissue

-Turn github gists and more into blog posts
+Turn github issues and gists into webpages.